Jitender-rana/Terraform/README.md

 In `aws/config`, add:

-ini
 [profile terraform_aws]
 aws_access_key_id = YOUR_ACCESS_KEY
 aws_secret_access_key = YOUR_SECRET_KEY
 region = us-east-1
-Then in your terminal:

-bash
+yaml
 Copy
 Edit

+Then in your terminal:

 export AWS_PROFILE=terraform_aws
-🔒 Do not commit credentials.
-Add aws/config to .gitignore.

-🚀 How to Deploy
-bash
+yaml
 Copy
 Edit

+> 🔒 Do not commit credentials.
+Add `aws/config` to `.gitignore`.

+---

+## 🚀 How to Deploy

 terraform init
 terraform plan
 terraform apply
-Push to GitHub to trigger the ECS deployment via GitHub Actions.

-📈 Monitoring
-New Relic Node.js agent is used in the ECS container

-Metrics visible in your New Relic dashboard

-🧹 Cleanup
-bash
+yaml
 Copy
 Edit

+Push to GitHub to trigger the ECS deployment via GitHub Actions.

+---

+## 📈 Monitoring

+- New Relic Node.js agent is used in the ECS container
+- Metrics are visible in your New Relic dashboard

+---

+## 🧹 Cleanup

 terraform destroy